M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 ## Top File / Structure (Pipelining) ##

-My pipeline structure would take the form of a top file connecting the 5 pipeline stages.
+My pipeline structure is arranged as a top file connecting the 5 pipeline stages.
 Below is a diagram detailing this:

 ![Abstracted Top File Pipelining](src/Top_Abstracted_P.png)

-The pipeline would be decomposed as follows:
+The pipeline is decomposed as follows:

 | Pipeline Stage | Modules Included | Stage Purpose |
 | :------------: | :--------------- | :------------ |